Zooming in on a treatment for the corona crisis

 The video-calling app is feeling the side-effects of covid-19 and while there is a treatment in the pipeline life may never be the same.

-Mentioned: Zoom Video Communications Inc (ZM), Gilead Sciences Inc (GILD), Johnson & Johnson (JNJ), Regeneron Pharmaceuticals Inc (REGN), Sanofi SA (SNY)
+Mentioned: Zoom Communications Inc (ZM), Gilead Sciences Inc (GILD), Johnson & Johnson (JNJ), Regeneron Pharmaceuticals Inc (REGN), Sanofi SA (SNY)

 April has only just begun and there is already a stream of contenders for word of the year.
 “Covid-19” is the obvious frontrunner, and it has spawned a host of other irritating neologisms, the most egregious being “social distancing”.